 The problem is NOT that there isn’t enough time.
 Time doesn’t expand.
 The problem is that people burden themselves with too many activities.
-The key to success is how you allocate your time to the important ones.
-In time study research we’ve conducted for clients, average employees spend about 50% of their time on A and B priorities.
-But among the top performers, time spent on A and B priorities approaches 60%.
+The key to success is how you allocate your time to what matters most.
+In time study research we’ve conducted for clients, most employees spend about 50% of their time on value-added work.
+But among the top performers, time spent on important activities approaches 60%.
 That’s an increase of 5 hours per week that can make all the difference.

-“C” priorities are those unplanned or unwritten aspects of your job that have to be done.
-Whereas “A” activities are planned by you, “C” activities are often planned for you.
-They include department meetings, routine requests from your subordinates and inquiries from other departments.
-They also include administrative activities such as filling out expense reports, reading reports, filing and sorting through e-mail.
-Our research indicates that administrative tasks take up 20-25% of the time.
-Within this, paperwork alone can take 5 hours per week.
-If you’re spending more than that, the system is bogging you down.
+The “C” activities are requirements—those unplanned or unwritten aspects of your job that have to be done.
+“A” priorities are planned by you whereas “C” requirements are often planned for you.
+They include department meetings, routine requests, expense reports, filing, sorting, and reading updates.
+Our time study research using the proprietary TimeCorder device indicates that administrative tasks take up 20-25 percent of the time.
+Within this, paperwork alone can be five hours per week.

-Travel is also a “C” priority.
+Travel is a “C” requirement.
 It has to be done, but isn’t a key factor in the success of your job.
 And, let’s not forget lunches and breaks.
 It’s ironic how people will plan a lunch meeting or coffee break to the minute.
 Yet they never get around to planning their major projects.
-Breaks are necessary, and incubation time away from work can help you solve problems better.
-But breaks are still just “C” priorities.
+Breaks are necessary—sometimes incubation time away from work can help you solve problems better.
+But breaks are still just “C” activities.

 Finally there are “D” activities.
-This means delete, delay, delegate or drop.
+“D” stands for delete, delay, delegate or drop.
 Get rid of them.
-They include reading the paper, handling tasks that should be delegated, and excessive Internet surfing.
-Some of them are technological time hogs; fixing a photocopier paper jam, waiting for a computer to boot up or recording a new voice mail message every day.
+They include random web surfing, handling tasks that should be delegated and reading email newsletters.
+Some “D” tasks are technological time hogs; fixing a photocopier jam, waiting for software to load, or accessing the help desk.
 Beware of them.
-Miscellaneous time can be as much as 5% of the week.
+Miscellaneous time can be as much as 5 percent of the week.